-ProtonMail alerts users of certain suspicious incoming emails to protect users from spam and phishing attacks.
-When you see this warning, it means the sender’s email address failed one of the domain validation checks (SPF, DKIM, or DMARC), which attempt to verify the sender.
+ProtonMail alerts users of certain suspicious incoming emails to protect them from spam and phishing attacks.
+This warning tells you that the sender’s email address failed the DMARC check, one of the validation checks ProtonMail performs to verify the sender.

-A failed domain authentication could be an indication that the From field has been forged, a kind of abuse known as email spoofing.
-Spammers and hackers use spoofing to trick recipients into believing an email is legitimate.
+A failed domain authentication could be an indication that the “From” field has been forged, a kind of abuse known as email spoofing.
+Spammers and hackers often use spoofing to trick recipients into believing an email is legitimate.

 What you should do when you see the warning